-If you file for Chapter 7 bankruptcy, you must take the “means test” -- a series of calculations used by the court to determine whether you qualify to file a Chapter 7 bankruptcy, based on your income during the six months before you file.
-If your household income is below the median income in your state, you qualify to file a Chapter 7 bankruptcy.
-Period.
+The means test looks at the gross income of everyone in your household during the six months before you file.
+If your household income is below the median income in your state, you'll qualify to file a Chapter 7 bankruptcy.

 Unfortunately, neither Congress nor the courts provide hard and fast rules on what counts as a member of your household for purposes of using the state median income charts.

-In figuring out who is part of your household, it helps to think of your household as a unit.
-Your household functions as on entity, and the persons in it depend on you to provide support.
-You and your spouse, if you live together, are a household of two.
-You, your spouse, and your toddler are likely a household of three.
+When determining who is part of your household, it helps to think of your household as a unit.
+Your household functions as an entity, and the persons in it depend on you to provide support.
+If you live together, you and your spouse are a household of two, and you, your spouse, and your toddler are likely a household of three.

-Issues arise, however, because households, especially in today’s economic conditions, are often not simple.
-Here are some examples of sticky issues.
+Issues arise, however, because households aren't always straightforward.
+Here are some examples of sticky problems.

-Many courts use the Census Bureau definition of household, which is “all the people who occupy a housing unit as their usual place of residence."
-Known as the "heads on beds" rule, this would include children or stepchildren even if they are not dependents on your tax return.
-However, some United Trustees have refused to count as a household member someone who is not a dependent of the debtor for tax purposes.
+Many courts use the Census Bureau's definition of a household as "all the people who occupy a housing unit as their usual place of residence."
+Known as the "heads on beds" rule, this would include children or stepchildren even if they aren't dependents on your tax return.

-What if you support your child who is in college and living away from home for most of the year?
+What if you support your child in college who lives away from home for most of the year?
 Or what if your children live with you part-time under a joint custody agreement?

-If you pay substantial expense for your children who live with you part-time, they will probably count as part of your household.
+If you pay a substantial portion of the expenses of children who live with you part-time, there's a reasonable chance they will be part of your household.
 Because each situation is different, this article cannot provide an answer other than "it depends."

-If there’s some doubt as to where a person counts as part of your household, and counting that person would mean your income would be below the state median income (and therefore you pass the means test without having to do further calculations), then it might make sense to consult with an attorney.
-A local bankruptcy attorney can tell you how the judges and trustees in your jurisdiction view members of households.
+Consult with a bankruptcy lawyer if you're unsure whether a person counts as part of your household, and relying on that person would qualify you for Chapter 7.
+A local bankruptcy attorney can tell you how the judges and trustees in your jurisdiction count members of households.